 30% point bonus Waived resort fees on all stays Room upgrade, including suites 4PM late check-out Club access or free breakfast Free parking on award stays |

-The chart above shows the requirements to reach each level of elite status as well as the major perks that each level offers above and beyond the lower status levels.
+The chart above shows the requirements for reaching each level of elite status, as well as the major perks each level offers beyond the lower levels.

 The benefits that we consider most valuable are: